Shark barrier: Environmentally-friendly shark barriers

 Development in materials has led to innovative plastic barrier designs that prevents marine bycatch.
 The rigid barrier panels allow fish and small marine creatures to swim through unobstructed, while restricting larger marine predators.
 New materials also potentially increase the scope of use beyond calmer waters.

 The first environmentally friendly shark barrier was trialled at Coogee Beach in Western Australia.
 The trial ran for four months between December 2013 and April 2014.
 Since this trial, new designs have emerged, including a new barrier from local company Eco Shark Barriers which was purchased by the City of Cockburn in 2014 (currently operational at Coogee Beach).

 Another barrier design has been produced from Form Designs Australia, who were also involved in the trial of the Eco Shark Barrier.
 The "Bionic Barrier" was designed to overcome some of the issues that arose in the trial, including increasing flexibility with hinge panels to adapt to tides and swell.
 The structural performance of this design could not be assessed although it potentially improves the current system.

 The general response by the public towards the environmentally friendly shark barrier at Coogee was positive (95%).
 It was also noted that the barrier acted as a form of artificial reef or FAD (fish attracting device) which was seen as a positive point of interest for the beach.

 In 2016 trials of two eco friendly shark barriers in NSW, Australia were discontinued after both manufacturers were unable to safely and effectively install the barriers.
-Installation of the "eco barrier" by Eco Shark Barriers at the popular surf break Lighthouse Beach, on the New South Wales far north coast, had been stopped by the amount of sand movement which made it impossible for divers to install the moorings.
+Installation of the "eco barrier" by Eco Shark Barriers at the popular surf break Lighthouse Beach, Ballina, on the New South Wales far north coast, had been stopped by the amount of sand movement which made it impossible for divers to install the moorings.
 Another kind of barrier, the Aquarius Barrier, designed by a different company, Global Marine Enclosures, was installed at Seven Mile Beach, Lennox Head, about 10 km up the coast.
 Head-high swell came over the course of a weekend and the barrier started to fray and disintegrate.
 Plastic from the barrier was scattered for kilometres.
-Locals were referring to the Aquarius Barrier as an “environmental disaster”.
+Locals were referring to the Aquarius Barrier as an "environmental disaster".